tienvv1234/javascript-basic/README.md

 - the compiler javascript make a best guess because it is not eought of time and so many of the engines will make a guess but they will instrument that initial guess

 the arrow function is not binding the argument and this keywork, otherwise the regular function will bind the argument and this keywork

+The difference between Object.create and the function constructor pattern is that Object.create builds an object that inherits directly from the one that we passed into the first argument, While, on the other hand, the function constructor the newly created object inherits from the constructor's prototype property